maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Description
 ===========

-:class:`HildonWindow` is a GTK widget which represents a top-level window in the Hildon framework.
-It is derived from :class:`GtkWindow` and provides additional commodities specific to the Hildon framework.
+:class:`Window` is a GTK widget which represents a top-level window in the Hildon framework.
+It is derived from :class:`gtk.Window` and provides additional commodities specific to the Hildon framework.

-:class:`HildonWindow` s can have a menu attached, which is toggled with a hardware key or by tapping on the window frame.
-This menu can be either a :class:`GtkMenu` or a :class:`HildonAppMenu` (set with :meth:`HildonWindow.set_main_menu` and :meth:`HildonWindow.set_app_menu` respectively).
+:class:`Window` s can have a menu attached, which is toggled with a hardware key or by tapping on the window frame.
+This menu can be either a :class:`GtkMenu` or a :class:`HildonAppMenu` (set with :meth:`Window.set_main_menu` and :meth:`Window.set_app_menu` respectively).
 Only one type of menu can be used at the same time.
 In Hildon 2.2, :class:`HildonAppMenu` is the recommended menu to use.

-Similarly, a :class:`HildonWindow` can have several toolbars attached.
-These can be added with :meth:`HildonWindow.add_toolbar` .
-In addition to those, a :class:`HildonWindow` can also have a :class:`HildonEditToolbar` .
-To add it to the window use :meth:`HildonWindow.set_edit_toolbar` .
+Similarly, a :class:`Window` can have several toolbars attached.
+These can be added with :meth:`Window.add_toolbar` .
+In addition to those, a :class:`Window` can also have a :class:`HildonEditToolbar` .
+To add it to the window use :meth:`Window.set_edit_toolbar` .

-Creating a HildonWindow
+Creating a Window
 =======================

 ::